Updated August 1, 2023

-Smyyth has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/privacy-shield-complaints/ for more information and to file a complaint.
+Smyyth LLC and Smyyth Technology LLC have further committed to refer unresolved privacy complaints under the DPF Principles to an independent dispute resolution mechanism, Data Privacy Framework Services, operated by BBB National Programs.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://bbbprograms.org/programs/all-programs/dpf-consumers/ProcessForConsumers for more information and to file a complaint.
 This service is provided free of charge to you.
+If your DPF complaint cannot be resolved through the above channels, under certain conditions, you may invoke binding arbitration for some residual claims not resolved by other redress mechanisms.
+See https://www.dataprivacyframework.gov/s/article/G-Arbitration-Procedures-dpf?tabset-35584=2

-These EU-U.S. and/or Swiss-U.S. Privacy Shield Policies may occasionally be updated.
+These EU-U.S. and/or Swiss-U.S. Data Privacy Framework Policies may occasionally be updated.
 When material updates are made, the last revision date will be reflected at the end of the page.
-This page may be bookmarked to facilitate periodic review of the EU-U.S. and Swiss-U.S. Privacy Shield Policy and to note recent updates.
-Neither the EU-U.S. Privacy Shield Policy or Swiss-U.S. Privacy Shield Policy nor updates to it will affect or modify any contracts we have with our clients.
+This page may be bookmarked to facilitate periodic review of the EU-U.S. and Swiss-U.S. Data Privacy Framework and to note recent updates.
+Neither the EU-U.S. Data Privacy Framework nor Swiss-U.S. Data Privacy Framework nor its updates will affect or modify our client contracts.

 If you reside or work in the European Union, we are committed to facilitating the application of your rights incorporated in the EU General Data Protection Regulation (“GDPR”).